 By switching to a more energy efficient dishwasher, you can save up to €300 over the average lifetime of the product.

-With the implementation of the EU energy labelling and ecodesign requirements for efficient dishwashers, the member states of the EU will be able to save up to 2 TWh of electricity per year by 2020.
-This is more than double the annual energy consumption of households in Malta.
+With the implementation of the new EU energy labelling and ecodesign requirements for efficient dishwashers, the EU will be able to save up to 2.1 TWh of electricity per year by 2030.
+This will in turn contribute to reducing greenhouse gas emissions by 0.7 metric tonnes of CO2 equivalent per year.